Stats & Training

 Step 2Ninetales ✓Route 7Grass Lv.22-27 Route1%MidRoute 8Grass Lv.22-27 Route1%Midor evolve from Vulpix (Step 1)

 In Let's Go Pikachu & Eevee, Ninetales looks average on paper at 505 BST.
-But Drought is why it sees play.
+But Snow Warning is why it sees play.
 Build around that and it pulls its weight.
 C-Tier pivot on our tier list.
 Solarbeam with Heatrock is the standard set.

-Ninetales gets Drought and Flash Fire.
-But Drought is the one that matters.
+Ninetales gets Snow Warning and Snow Cloak.
+But Snow Warning is the one that matters.
 It's the centerpiece of every viable set.
 Build around that.

-In Let's Go Pikachu & Eevee, Drought is the hidden ability.
-It summons strong sunlight that lasts indefinitely upon entering battle.
+In Let's Go Pikachu & Eevee, Snow Warning is the hidden ability.
+It summons hail that lasts indefinitely upon entering battle.
 Worth hunting for if you want Ninetales to compete at a higher level.

 Available since Red & Blue, Ninetales appears in 21 games spanning 10 generations.
 Beyond its original form, it gained an Alolan form in Generation 7.